Build Your Gaming PC: A To Z Guide

 The ENTRY-LEVEL Gaming PC is designed to uplift the gaming performance through overclocking.
 It already uses one of the most powerful APUs and features adequate storage and reliable PSU for your build.

 The COMPTENT Gaming PC looks better and does better.
-With a faster and better GPU, it is capable of playing modern intensive titles on High settings at 1080p.
+With a faster and better GPU, it is capable of playing modern intensive titles on Ultra settings at 1080p.
 The case is top-notch and the RAM-storage combo is also adequate for running and storing big games.

 The Sweet Spot Gaming PC is ready for intensive gaming and applications with powerful 6-core Ryzen CPU.
 It is noticeably faster in gaming and multitasking and is a viable option for streaming on a budget.